 Section 30.05 of the Texas Penal Code, dealing with criminal trespass, says that: (paraphrased) ‘A person commits an offense if he…enters property of another without consent…and that he had notice that the entry was forbidden.

-The rule was created in September 1997 and amusingly had an original requirement that landowners post a sign explaining that the purple markings meant no trespassing.
+The rule was created in September 1997 and amusingly had an original requirement that landowners also post a sign on the property explaining that the purple markings meant no trespassing.
 That requirement for posting a sign expired one year later, in September 1998.

 So placing purple markings around your property – as outlined in the Texas code above, to give notice and mark boundaries – does give a property owner the same legal weight as a ‘Posted’ or ‘No Trespassing’ sign.
 Unfortunately, few people know what the markings mean.